Patient Visitation Guidelines

-To protect patients and our staff from the spread of the highly infectious Omicron variant of COVID-19, Saint Francis Memorial Hospital and St. Mary’s Medical Center have implemented new visitation guidelines.
-Effective January 7, 2022 at 6:00 p.m. no visitors are allowed in the facility except in limited situations.
+To protect patients and our staff from the spread of COVID-19, Saint Francis Memorial Hospital and St. Mary’s Medical Center have updated the patient visitation guidelines.

 Behavioral Health Unit: Visitors should contact the Behavioral Health Department for current visitation guidelines.

-No visitation is allowed for non-critically ill COVID+ patients.
-An exemption can be made for critically ill COVID+ patients, with approval from a Physician (Intensivist or Hospitalist) in conjunction with the Administrator-On-Call.
+No in-person visitation is allowed for non-critically ill COVID+ patients.
+An exemption can be made for critically ill COVID+ patients, with approval from a unit leader or nursing supervisor.

 - An informed conversation must occur with the visitor and the designated hospital clinical staff (e.g., physician, RN, nursing supervisor, respiratory therapist) that outlines the risks, benefits and alternatives to an in-person visit.

 - Goals of care arrangements and family meetings must be arranged by Palliative Care and Intensivist/Hospitalist.
 The number of personnel at the meeting may increase beyond the two-person visitation limit as long as universal masking and social distancing are followed.